Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 In the Wireless Access Point section (requires Image >= 1.4 and Brick Viewer >= 2.2.2) of this tab, you can turn the RED Brick into a wireless access point.
-This tab is only available if the :ref:`Access Point service <red_brick_brickv_settings_services>` is activated and you have connected the `WiFi USB Adapter
+This section is only available if the :ref:`Access Point service <red_brick_brickv_settings_services>` is activated and you have connected the `WiFi USB Adapter
 <https://www.tinkerforge.com/en/shop/accessories/red-brick/wifi-usb-adapter.html>`__